 How do you shake off the blues and shift your mindset to a happier place?
 It’s easy to fall back on food, for example a chocolate bar, for an instant ‘feel good’ feeling.

 So does this mean that food can change how we’re feeling, and even function as a mood booster?
 And if so, how long does the effect last?
-Our expert in-house nutritionst reveals all...
+Expert WW nutritionist Ray reveals all.

 The complex food-mood connection

 The relationship between mood and food has become a hot topic, with more and more experts now recognising that certain foods can play a crucial role in elevating our mood.

 However, it’s important to remember that the food-mood connection is extremely complex, and there are huge gaps in research relating to how food can influence how we feel.

 Nevertheless, while concrete answers are lacking, there is some evidence that points to a link between food and mood.
 We’ll start with the question on everyone’s lips…